dotnet/docs-aspire/docs/community-toolkit/hosting-eventstore.md

 ### Add EventStore resource with log volume

-To add a log volume to the EventStore resource, call the `Aspire.Hosting.ContainerResourceBuilderExtensions.WithVolume` extension method on the EventStore resource:
+To add a log volume to the EventStore resource, call the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.WithVolume> extension method on the EventStore resource:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);